14 Tips on How to Get More Google Reviews & Improve Rankings

-Keep in mind that before you can get any Google reviews, you’ll need to first set up a Google Business Profile.
+Keep in mind that before you can get any Google reviews, you’ll need a business page first.
+Learn how to set up a Google Business Profile and optimize it.

-2. Get a Free Marketing Kit to Increase Google Business Reviews
+2. Get a Free Marketing Kit From Google to Get More Reviews

 If you have a Google Business Profile and verified account, you can get a free Google Marketing Kit.
 It includes digital and printable Google-branded collateral for promoting your business online and off, including tools to help you get more Google reviews.